Goblin shark

 Various anatomical features of the goblin shark, such as its flabby body and small fins, suggest that it is sluggish in nature.
-This species hunts for teleost fishes, cephalopods, and crustaceans both near the sea floor and in the middle of the water column.
-Its long snout is covered with ampullae of Lorenzini that enable it to sense minute electric fields produced by nearby prey, which it can snatch up by rapidly extending its jaws.
+This species hunts for teleost fishes, cephalopods, and crustaceans near the sea floor and in the middle of the water column.
+Its long snout is covered with ampullae of Lorenzini that sense minute electric fields produced by nearby prey, which it can snatch up by rapidly extending its jaws.
 Small numbers of goblin sharks are unintentionally caught by deepwater fisheries.
 The International Union for Conservation of Nature (IUCN) has assessed it as Least Concern, despite its rarity, citing its wide distribution and low incidence of capture.